cpfaff/cafe/README.md

 Contributing content to the repository is simple given you have a GitHub account.
 You can read into the [issues](https://github.com/cpfaff/cas/issues) to get you started with existing tasks.
-However you can also create a [new](https://github.com/cpfaff/cas/issues/new) issue to discuss new ideas or just to tell us if something is missing or needs improvement.
-Issues are then referenced in the commit messages to track the changes and progress.
+However you can also create a [new](https://github.com/cpfaff/cas/issues/new) issue to discuss your ideas or just to give us feedback if something is missing or needs improvement.
+The issues are then referenced in the commit messages to track the changes and the progress so always stay up to date with the development around certain discussions.

 Committing to the repository works as follows.